tabilzad/inspektor/README.md

 ### Type Overrides

-Override how specific types are serialized in the OpenAPI schema:
+Customize how specific types appear in the schema:

 ```kotlin
 swagger {